CostGamer/Parents-control-TG_BOT/README.md

 A bot that helps to track the running time of programs remotely through the Telegram system.
+PS: Based on telebot library

 First version
 1) To customize for yourself, you should enter your token received from BotFather in line 20.